rehierl/node-tree-outliner/3-2-0-design-3.md

 add additional requirements to a definition and to an implementation.
-Apart from the additional effort needed to detect when to actually begin associating subsequent nodes with a section, an implementation would also have to take into account that the structure of a tree could violate these requirements.
+Apart from the additional effort needed to detect when to actually begin associating subsequent nodes with a section, an implementation would also have to take into account that, due to an input error, the structure of a tree can potentially be in conflict with these requirements.

 In order to justify these additional requirements, a definition would need to have a clear reason as to why certain nodes (i.e. those in between the